AlvaroC-ML/equivariant-cgcnn/README.md

 $$M(R(C)) = R(M(C)).$$

-Plans might change, but we plan to implement the [PAINN model](https://arxiv.org/pdf/2102.03150.pdf), originally written in PyTorch, in Tensorflow.
+Plans might change, but to predict $T$ we plan to implement the [PAINN model](https://arxiv.org/pdf/2102.03150.pdf), originally written in PyTorch, in Tensorflow.
 For a baseline model, we will use a standard Crystal Graph Convolutional Neural Network with edge updates as described in [this paper](https://www.sciencedirect.com/science/article/pii/S2666389921002233).